 Here are four tips to get your plan off to a good start.
 1. Get to know your payslip You first need to work out your actual income.
 If you're working, this means understanding your payslip.
 Many people (like Adele) get a shock the first time they see how much of their earnings disappear before they have a chance to spend them.
-This payslip is for a person earning the average UK salary of £29,000, the equivalent of £2,416.67 a month.
+This payslip is for a person earning the average UK salary of £27,600, the equivalent of £2,300 a month.
 66 I've gotta give you, like, four million quid - are you having a laugh?
 Adele, on receiving her tax bill for the album 19.

-out before tax so you get to keep all of it.
-This money is still yours, you just can't access it until you are 55 (increasing to 57 in 2028)

-For this average earner, income tax is the biggest single deduction.

-Your National Insurance payments qualify you for certain benefits, including the state pension.

-Student loan payments will be taken once you earn above £21,000.

-What you actually get in your bank account.

-Making a plan

-Work out your weekly disposable income

-2. Don't forget those inescapable costs

-Example Your budget

-Rent/mortgage £550

-Home bills (water, electricity, TV licence, council tax, internet, land line) £160

-Mobile £30

-Groceries £100

-Transport £50

-Other compulsory costs (personal to you u)

-TOTAL FIXED COSTS £890

-Net pay (from payslip) £1,628

-Monthly disposable income (Net pay - total fixed costs) £738

-Weekly disposable income Monthly disposable × 12 (months) ÷ 52 (we eks) c. £170

-Even with £1,628 in your bank each month, unfortunately it doesn't mean you get to spend it all on what you want.
+Making a plan Work out your weekly disposable income Your budget Example Rent/mortgage £550 Home bills (water, electricity, TV licence, £160 council tax, internet, land line) Mobile £30 £100 Groceries £50 Transport Other compulsory costs (personal to you) TOTAL FIXED COSTS £890 Net pay (from payslip) £1,703 Monthly disposable income (Net pay - total fixed costs) £805 Weekly disposable income Monthly disposable x 12 (months) ÷ 52 (weeks) c. £185 Remember this £185 is to cover things like going out, 2.
+Don't forget those inescapable costs Even with £1,695 in your bank each month, unfortunately it doesn't mean you get to spend it all on what you want.
 Once you are supporting yourself there are a few costs that you just can't avoid like rent. bills. food and of course tax!
 Work out your disposable income - how much you have each week to 'play' with - by deducting these compulsory costs from your net income.
 These costs are also known as fixed costs.
 Follow the example (left) to work out your weekly disposable income:

+4. Get cracking

+Save early

-Save early Alice age 25 Sofia age 35 retirement age 65 4.
-Get cracking It's obvious that the longer you save, the more you'll have at the end (all else being equal).
+It's obvious that the longer you save, the more you'll have at the end (all else being equal).
 But it's surprising how much difference even a few years can make.
 Suppose a 25-year-old and a 35-year-old start putting aside the same amount every month.
-By the time they reach 65, the person who started putting away their money at the younger age will have approximately double that of the other saver It's all down to the power of compounding - the eighth wonder of the universe, according to Einstein (and he should know).
+By the time they reach 65, the person who started putting away their money at the younger age will have approximately double that of the other saver.

+It's all down to the power of compounding - the eighth wonder of the universe, according to Einstein (and he should know).
 When the return from your investment is consistently re-invested alongside your original capital, over time your savings grow more rapidly.

-Have more clothes, holidays and of course savings!
+Have more

+retirement